Description

 Key Findings

 Chinese citizens perceive China as the most influential international actor, closely followed by USA.
-The EU as a whole is seen as almost four times more influential than France and Germany respectively.
+The EU is seen as significantly more influential than individual European nations such as France and Germany.

-Higher levels of knowledge of a jurisdiction generally correlated with higher levels of trust in said jurisdiction.
-This is a trend that holds true for all jurisdictions, except for USA.
+Higher levels of knowledge of a jurisdiction correlate with higher trust in that jurisdiction.
+This trend holds except for the U.S., where increased knowledge does not necessarily translate to greater trust.

 Respondents view USA as the actor most likely to engage in a military conflict with China in the next decade.
 This view does not extend to USA-allied nations such as Australia, Canada and the UK.